OSTrails/FAIR_assessment_output_specification/README.md

 ex:result1 a ftr:TestResult;
     schema:identifier "long_random_id";
     schema:name "Result of test for checking if HTML version of the resource is reachable";
-    dqv:isQualityMeasurementOf <http://example.org/foops/test/12>; #assuming this URL will have a specification of the test schema:description "A HTML version of this resource was found";
+    dqv:isDefinedBy <http://example.org/foops/test/12>; #assuming this URL will have a specification of the test schema:description "A HTML version of this resource was found";
     ftr:log """
         LOG indicating the operations undertaken goes here